Health

 President Biden, Ed Sheeran, Marilyn Monroe, Winston Churchill.
 There are many people who stutter yet made speaking their profession.
 Stuttering does not limit life's possibilities.

 Stuttering is not a "defect" to be cured but a "trait" to manage and live with.
 Be open, seek professional support, and connect with others.
 Even with stuttering, your words have value.
+If you were to start just one thing today, try telling one person you trust, "I actually have something I struggle with regarding my speech."
+That small step may become the beginning of letting go of anxiety.

 Related articles